 How many pairs of shoes can a stackable shoe rack hold?

-Are stackable shoe racks stable?
+Are stackable shoe racks stable and secure for heavy use?